slotThe/slotThe.github.io/posts/topic-space/2022-09-11-topic-spaces.md

 > workspace—virtual desktop—concept to so-called topics.
 These are
 > workspaces with a "theme" associated to them; for example, I have a
 > topic for every project that I'm currently working on.
 This results
-> in a very clean separation of concerns.
+> in a clean separation of concerns.
 Plus, I always know where my
 > windows are!
 >
 > Every topic has a directory and a "startup hook", firing when the